liaoyanqing666/PVT_v2_video_frame_interpolation/README.md

 > output_without_vfi.avi: Test video slowed down by a factor of four.
 >
 > output.avi: Predicted output (to be compared with output_without_vfi.avi).
+>
+> Due to the file size limit on GitHub (25MB), I am unable to upload my pre-trained model (approximately 28MB).
+If you are interested, please contact me at 1793706453@qq.com.